-In terms of extensibility, Cardano is a general purpose cryptocurrency that will enable domain specific cryptocurrencies such as Ethereum Classic.
+In terms of extensibility, Cardano is a general purpose cryptocurrency that will enable and connect with domain specific cryptocurrencies such as Ethereum Classic.
 This allows participants of any innovation developed via domain specific cryptocurrency to hold value in a general purpose cryptocurrency.
 Such applications include identity management, gaming and gambling, and verifiable computations.

 7. Airtight governance

 Many cryptocurrencies are based on crowd-based governance models which allows democratic control of network by participants, which allow the building of truly decentralized economies.
 However, problems have resulted when these systems are not properly designed.

 Both Bitcoin and Ethereum have experienced problems in terms of the question of how to upgrade their networks, and has caused a split in the Ethereum's case.
 Because of the problems related to suggesting projects and voting for the same in Ethereum and Bitcoin, both have long standing, infrequent cases and unresolved arguments over the technical and moral direction of the codebase.
 When a decision is taken, there is usually fracturing of community.
 These are a direct result of a lack of formal processes for debating change according to Cardano, which seeks to solve that.

 The Cardano blockchain has an airtight governance model that allows the community to democratically take clear and binding decisions.